samuelarogbonlo/Sketch-Test/README.md

-# Python script to move files between S3 buckets
+# Python Script to Move Files Between S3 Buckets

 This script moves legacy assets to a production S3 bucket

-## How to run
+## How to Run

 - Clone the github repository by running `git clone <repo_url>` in your terminal
 - Navigate to the folder containing the `move.py` file